ProblemSolutionHow it works PricingGemsBlog ToolsFAQ Book a Call →

 3. What would you tell another agency owner about how to work with you well?

 Take notes.
 Listen more than you talk.
-If there's criticism, receive it without defensiveness.
-If there are genuine compliments, note them — you'll want to follow up about a case study or referral.
+If there is criticism, receive it without defensiveness.
+If there are genuine compliments, note them, you will want to follow up about a case study or referral.

-The retrospective also creates a natural moment to ask: "Is there anything else we should do in the next couple weeks to make sure you're set up for success?"
+The retrospective also creates a natural moment to ask: "Is there anything else we should do in the next couple weeks to make sure you are set up for success?"
 This surfaces requests that would otherwise come in as frantic emails at the end.

 Nothing poisons an exit like a billing dispute.
 Handle the financials proactively.